vkernel/vmware-scripts/terraform/NSX/Microsegmentation/README.md

 - Terraform 1.0.0 or newer
 - NSX 4.2.1.3
-- VM data in CSV format
+- VM data in YAML format
-- Flow data in CSV format
+- Flow data in YAML format

 ## Usage